If you’re anything like me, you’re tempted multiple times throughout the day to spend money on things that you really don’t need.

 The solution is simple: only spend using cold, hard cash.
 Completely stop using credit cards for a while.
 Doing this will re-program your brain, and cause the emotional trigger to be rebuilt which, until now, has been long gone.
 If you don’t have enough cash to cover the purchase, you simply cannot buy it.
 If you find that you’re running out of cash to pay for the things you need, this will cause you to re-evaluate your budget, and to cut out some of the unnecessary spending so that you can actually purchase the things you need.

 Financial self-control is like riding a bike.
 You need training wheels temporarily, but once you gain your balance, you can begin using credit cards once again.
+And when you do, you should definitely check out our article on how to travel for free using credit cards.

 Visit tempting locations without money